ofirluzon/redislabs-docs/content/rs/administering/intercluster-replication/replica-of.md

 ---
-Title: Unidirectional Replication with Replica of
+Title: Unidirectional Replication with _Replica Of_
 description:
 weight: $weight
 alwaysopen: false
 categories: ["RS"]
 ---
-*Replica of* is a feature of Redis Enterprise Software (RS) where an administrator designates a database to be a replica (destination) of one or more databases (sources).
+_Replica Of_ is a feature of Redis Enterprise Software (RS) where an administrator designates a database to be a replica (destination) of one or more databases (sources).
 Once you have done so and the initial data load from source to destination is completed, all write commands are synchronized from the source(s) to the destination.
 This allows you to keep a database (destination) that is an exact replica of a database.

-ReplicaOf is uni-directional replication between databases, either within a cluster or between clusters.
+_Replica Of_ is uni-directional replication between databases, either within a cluster or between clusters.
 It should not be confused with [Geo-Replication via
 CRDBs]({{< relref "/rs/administering/intercluster-replication/crdbs.md" >}}),